Rudolph von Ripper: Legacy

+While von Ripper's artwork, especially his pre-war and wartime work, was considered significant during his lifetime, after his death it fell from prominence.

-In the 1990s, workers clearing out the Ca'n Cueg villa found a large number of papers and sketches belonging to von Ripper, which formed the basis of Sian Mackay's book Von Ripper’s Odyssey: War, Resistance, Art and Love.
+In the 1990s, workers clearing out the Ca'n Cueg villa found a large number of papers and sketches belonging to von Ripper, which formed the basis of Sian Mackay's 2016 biography Von Ripper's Odyssey: War, Resistance, Art and Love.
+This led to a reconsideration of his art, including an exhibition in Edinburgh in 2017.